 Annual Bonus and Quarterly Bonus based on Adjusted EBITDA (Canada).
 Substantially all of the personnel employed by Plains Midstream Canada (including Mr. Duckett) or involved in Canadian operations participate in a bonus pool under a program established at the time of PAA's entry into Canada in 2001 in connection with the CANPET acquisition.
 The program encompasses a bonus pool consisting of 10% of adjusted EBITDA for Canadian-based operations (reduced by the carrying cost of inventory in excess of base-level requirements and by the cost of capital associated with growth capital and acquisitions).
 Participation in the program is recommended by Mr. Duckett and reviewed, adjusted if warranted, and approved by Mr. Pefanis.
 Mr. Pefanis does not participate in the bonus pool.
 Mr. Duckett receives a quarterly bonus equal to approximately 40% of his participation level for the first three fiscal quarters of the year.
-He receives an annual bonus consisting of 60% of his participation in the first three quarters and 100% of his participation in the fourth quarter.
+He receives an annual bonus consisting of 60% of his participation in the fourth quarter.